tanmay866/resume-scout/README.md

 This project is part of a Second-Year College Project.

 ## 👨‍💻 Team
-This project was created by Tanmay, Rudra, Nainil and Tanmay.
+This project was created by Tanmay, Rudra, Nainil and Manan.

 ## Deployment